222 pointsby pavel_lishin25 days ago22 comments

 That might mean something like Grok cannot realistically run at scale.
 I say good riddance and who cares.

-• johnnyanmac6 hours ago
+• pseudalopex25 days ago

 The federal courts in the US are theoretically non-partisian.
 But 2025 has shown that the Department of Justice has functioned as Trump's personal legal counsel.
 That's even happening as we speak with the kerfuffle behind the Central Bank (another non-partisan organization that Trump is desperately trying to make partisan).